yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

     The role of the service layer functions is to interact with the data layer object and the controllers.
 To this end, define the following functions in `server/services/collection.service.ts`:

     - `createCollection(collection)` creates a new collection in the database if the collection does not exist.
-    - `deleteCollection(id, username)` removes a collection in the database with the given id and crated by a user with the given username.
+    - `deleteCollection(id, username)` removes a collection in the database with the given id and created by a user with the given username.
 It returns the deleted collection if successful, otherwise throws an error.
-    - `getCollectionByUsername(username, currentUsername)` returns all collections stored in the databse for a given username.
+    - `getCollectionByUsername(username, currentUsername)` returns all collections stored in the database for a given username.
 If the given username is not the same as the current user making the request then the private collections must not be returned.
 Throws an error if the relevant collections cannot be retrieved.
     - `getCollectionById(id, username)` returns the collection for a given collection ID and created by a user with the username.
 Throws an error if the collection cannot be retrieved or a private collection is being requested by a user who did not create it.
     - `addQuestionToCollection(id, questionId, username)` adds a question with a question ID to an existing collection with a given ID and username.
 If the question being added then removes the question and updates the collection, otherwise creates a new question with the given ID and updates the collection.
 In either case it returns the updated collection.
 Throws an error if the collection does not exist or could not be updated.